 This post is by Ted O’Reilly, Curator & Head of the Manuscript Department

 Further details of Bogaert’s remarkable life are recounted elsewhere, but a record of his demise survives in the collections of the New-York Historical Society.
-Among a small collection of letters by successful New Netherlands merchant Govert Loockermans are two from late 1647 and early 1648, in which Loockermans gives his uncle and business partner news of Bogaert’s fate.
+Among a small collection of letters by successful New Netherlands merchant Govert Loockermans are two, from late 1647 and early 1648, in which Loockermans gives his uncle and business partner news of Bogaert’s fate.

 Master Herman, who was at Fort Orange as merchant for the Companie, has had to do with his black boy and with another boy, Swist Jan (Smits Jan?), and they have run off to the savages, but the boy has been captured.

-Since Dutch law regarded homosexuality as a crime punishable by death, Bogaert fled with Tobias to the safety of the Mohawks.
+Since Dutch law regarded sodomy as a crime punishable by death, Bogaert fled with Tobias to the safety of the Mohawks.
 As Loockermans notes, Tobias was captured before long, and eventually Bogaert.
 Still aware of the punishment he faced in Dutch custody, Bogaert made a second escape attempt during which met his tragic fate.
 In a subsequent letter Loockermans adds a brief update:

 Mr. [Harmen] has gotten himself stuck under the ice and drowned himself near Fort Oranje, as people were chasing him to take him prisoner.
 In the end he did meet a bad fate.